Matthew Vincent LaPorta

 Matt bounced back in 2007 with a .410/.582/.817 line at the plate, 55 walks, 60 runs, 20 homers and 52 RBI in 52 games.
 He again won the SEC Player of the Year award and was first-team All-Conference.
 Collegiate Baseball named him a second-team All-American.

 LaPorta began 2008 with the Huntsville Stars and hit .288/.402/.576 with 20 home runs and 66 RBI in 84 games.
 He was third in the Southern League in slugging, was second to Mat Gamel in RBI and led in homers as of July 7.
-He was then traded with Rob Bryson, Zach Jackson and a player to be named later to the Cleveland Indians for C.C.
-Sabathia.
-LaPorta was assigned to the Akron Aeros after the deal.
-LaPorta hit .233/.299/.350 in 17 games for Akron.
-Baseball America rated him as the top power prospect in the Southern League and as the #4 overall prospect, behind Clayton Kershaw, David Price and Cameron Maybin and right ahead of Alcides Escobar, Chris Volstad and Gamel.
+He was traded with Rob Bryson, Zach Jackson and a player to be named later to the Cleveland Indians for C.C.
+Sabathia at the deadline.
+LaPorta was assigned to the Akron Aeros after the deal and hit .233/.299/.350 in 17 games.
+Baseball America rated him the top power prospect in the Southern League and the #4 overall prospect, behind Clayton Kershaw, David Price and Cameron Maybin and right ahead of Alcides Escobar, Chris Volstad and Gamel.

 LaPorta was chosen for Team USA for the 2008 Olympics.
 Regularly used as a corner outfielder, he only had a .158 average but posted a .313 OBP and .474 slugging percentage.
 He struck out in 8 of 19 at-bats.
 He hit a 3-run homer off Shairon Martis and a solo shot against Tsuyoshi Wada in Beijing, but was more noted for his role in a game against the Chinese national team.
 In that contest, LaPorta was involved in a home plate collision which injured Chinese backstop Wei Wang.
 China manager Jim Lefebvre complained about the incident and was ejected.
 When LaPorta came up next, Kun Chen hit him in the helmet with a fastball; Chen was ejected and LaPorta left the game but was not injured.